Dipping your toes in the aquarium hobby? Starting that dream tank? Suffering from Multiple Tank Syndrome and just need that new tank? We understand!

 And if you’re worried about your floor’s strength, keep in mind that the joists beneath wooden floors should be able to hold the tank’s weight when it’s full.
 This might mean placing the tank so that as many floor joists run underneath it as possible, or placing it where concrete can support the tank instead.
 To avoid water damage from small splashes, consider a rubber-backed rug underneath your stand.

 You’ll also want to avoid direct sunlight, as this can encourage algae growth and bring tank temperature up drastically!
 Most of your inhabitants will benefit from a day/night cycle, so a period of darkness will be good as well.

 You don’t want to fill your tank up with saltwater just to find a leak, right?
 A good practice is to fill a new tank with tap water outside (or if it fits safely, on a flat surface in a tub).
 Let it sit for up to 24 hours while the area around is left dry, and check to see if any leaks have occurred.

-Once you know you’re leak free, you can empty the tank, rinse with RO/DI water, and dry it off before bringing it to its official location.
+Once you know you’re leak-free, you can empty the tank, rinse it with RO/DI water, and dry it off before bringing it to its official location.

 At this point, it’s safe to hook your equipment up to your tank and start filling it.
-Before you add anything living to your tank (even bacteria!), it’s safe to mix saltwater in the tank itself.
-Follow the instructions provided by your salt manufacturer, even if that means allowing ample time for gas exchange to let the water stabilize.
+Since you haven’t added anything living to your tank yet, it’s safe to mix saltwater in the tank itself.
+Follow the instructions provided by the salt manufacturer, even if that means allowing ample time for gas exchange to let the water stabilize.